TuneZilla-Development/tz-eval/README.md

 ## Task #02 - Retry on Timeout
 Implement logic for handling a timeout.

-If you do not receive a timeout within the timeout period (1s) msg_recv() will return a MSG_TIMEOUT (2) error.
+If you do not receive a response within the timeout period (1s) `msg_recv()` will return a MSG_TIMEOUT (2) error.
 In this case we assume the server did not receive our initial request and we should retry the same message again.

-Note, be sure to include the first byte (0x01).
+Note, be sure to include the first byte (`0x01`).
 This is part of our protocol and will be explained later.

 #### Example:
 ```